cityofaustin/atd-moped/moped-auth/README.md

 We use lambda@edge to protect content.
-Lambda-at-edge functions are basically leaner lambda functions with stricter and size restrictions, but they are far more scalable and they run in CloudFront's CDN.
+Lambda-at-edge functions are basically leaner lambda functions with stricter and size restrictions, but they are far more scalable, and they run in CloudFront's CDN.
 Also, they allow you to integrate and extend request events using javascript or python, etc.